-The UK NSC policy on Placenta praevia screening in pregnancy
+The UK NSC recommendation on Placenta praevia screening in pregnancy

 Placenta praevia is when the placenta lies too low in the womb (uterus) after 20 weeks of pregnancy.

 » Read more about placenta praevia from the Royal College of Obstetricians & Gynaecologists

 » Also see the UK NSC policy on vasa praevia